 Step 1: Download and Install Oracle VM VirtualBox

 Download the version that matches your operating system and install it.
 It is best to keep all default settings during installation.
-You may also be asked to install additional Oracle components.
-If you see such a request, accept it so that all the required tools for creating a virtual machine are installed on your system.
 After a successful installation, you will see a window similar to the image below.

 Step 2: Create a Virtual Machine

 To create a virtual machine, open Oracle VM VirtualBox, choose File > New, and then enter a name for your virtual machine.
-It is recommended to choose a meaningful name.
 After entering the name, select the Type and Version based on the operating system you plan to install.

 Step 3: Allocate Memory to the Virtual Machine